Oil drops as new coronavirus strain revives demand fears

-LONDON (Reuters) - Oil dropped towards $50 a barrel on Tuesday, adding to losses from the previous session, as a new coronavirus strain in the United Kingdom revived concerns over demand recovery.
+LONDON (Reuters) -Oil dropped towards $50 a barrel on Tuesday, adding to losses from the previous session, as a mutant variant of the coronavirus in Britain revived concerns over demand recovery.

-Detection of the new strain prompted several countries to close their borders to Britain, though a British minister said the UK and France are working to reopen one of Europe’s most important trade routes.
+Detection of the new variant prompted several countries to close their borders to Britain.
+The BBC cited France’s Europe Minister as saying that the two countries would announce a deal to restart freight by Wednesday.

 Both benchmarks slid nearly 3% on Monday, partly erasing recent gains driven by the rollout of COVID-19 vaccines, seen as key to allowing a return to normal life.